puppyRus/Block-23-Unit-2-Career-Simulation-Puppy-Bowl/README.md

 # Puppy-Bowl
 ## Assignment
 Create a mini-game that allows you to create teams of puppies to compete in a Puppy Bowl.
 Use the API to access the current players.
-Then render all the puppies and their teams.
+Then render all the puppies and their team rosters.

 ## Solution
 We created a deck for all the competitors.
 Each one created by a Class that utilizes the data fetch from the API.
 We also created a form that allows you to create your own puppy and add it to a team to compete.